Strawberry and Chocolate Milk

 Then suppose that there is one chocolate bottle.
 There is only one case here too because the four possible contenders are alike.
 They can be rotated into each other.

 With two chocolate bottles, there are two possibilities: one where the chocolate bottles are next to each other and the other where they are not.
 (This is essentially the situation of Strawberry Milk, Level 1).
 Again, other arrangements look possible but each one is just a rotation of the situation in the picture above.

 With three chocolate bottles there is only one place for the strawberry bottle.
 With four chocolate bottles there is again only one possibility.

 Being systematic we get the eight possibilities below.

 The system here is achieved by first putting a strawberry bottle in one corner and seeing where the other one can go without repeating a situation that has occurred before.

 When that case has been exhausted, put one strawberry bottle in the middle square along an edge and then move the other one around.

-Be symmetry, the only position left for the first strawberry bottle is the centre position.
+The only position left for the first strawberry bottle is the centre position.
 However, there is then no square to put the other bottle in that hasn’t been used before.
 Hence there are only eight possibilities here.